• Skip to primary navigation

 There’s no plums on my tree this year!

-Another frustrating part: sometimes your patches will give you 1000 plums, the next year, 2 plums.
-According to Sam Thayer, this has to do with the temperature during the blossoming part of the year.
 The best thing to do is to check your patches after the blossoms have come and gone, and check for young growing plums, which look a little like green apples or nuts.
 See the picture above.

 Unripe/Green Plums

-There’s a few savory sauces that utilize unripe plums, at the top of the pile is Georgian Tkemali (tee-guh-molly) sauce.
-There’s some sources for ordering online, and the stuff is really good.
-Someday I’ll get around to putting my version up here.
+There's a few savory sauces that utilize unripe plums, at the top of the pile is Georgian Tkemali (tee-guh-molly) sauce.
+There's some sources for ordering online, and the stuff is really good.

 Variation

 All wild plum trees are not created equal.
 When you find a few plum trees, make a note of the size of the plums on the trees.
 I have seen extreme variation in fruits from trees of the same species, some of the wild ones nearly equaling the size of cultivated damson plums.
-Get excited when you find some trees, but make sure to keep your eyes peeled for that one tree sporting honkers–they’re out there!
+Get excited when you find some trees, but make sure to keep your eyes peeled for that one tree sporting honkers--they're out there!

 Recipes